PCCN Quiz -13

 STEMI requires rapid reperfusion therapy.

-CT.
-A patient with traumatic brain injury becomes unresponsive with unequal pupils and extensor posturing.
-ICP monitor shows 52 mmHg.
-What is the priority nursing action?
+DJ.
+A patient with traumatic brain injury develops unequal pupils, bradycardia, and irregular respirations.
+ICP is 50 mmHg.
+What is the priority nursing intervention?

 Oops!
 Revisit the nurse’s role in respecting patient autonomy.